 Why & when would you SORN a vehicle?

-People mostly keep the vehicle off the road for specific reasons.
-As you might have seen, the vehicle SORN rate is quite high during the pandemic period.
+People mostly keep their vehicles off the road for specific reasons.
+As you might have seen, the vehicle SORN rate has been quite high during the pandemic period.
 Other than this, there are common reasons for declaring their vehicle SORN.
 It includes,

 - If the car is not taxed or uninsured

 - Plan to buy a car but decide to drive later

 - If your vehicle needs mechanical change or works on it